Raynald of Châtillon: Captivity and release

-Almost nothing is known about Raynald's life while he was kept in jail for fifteen years.
-He shared his prison with Joscelin III of Courtenay, who had been captured a couple of months before.
-(Joscelin III was captured in 1164 in the Battle of Harim).
+Almost nothing is known about Raynald's life while he was imprisoned for fifteen years.
+He shared his prison with Joscelin III of Courtenay, the titular count of Edessa, who had been captured a couple of months before him.
 In Raynald's absence, Constance wanted to rule alone, but Baldwin III of Jerusalem made Patriarch Aimery regent for her fifteen-year-old son (Raynald's stepson), Bohemond III of Antioch.
 Constance died around 1163, shortly after her son reached the age of majority.
 Her death deprived Raynald of his claim to Antioch.
-However, he had become an important personality, with prominent family connections.
-His stepdaughter, Maria of Antioch, married ManuelI Komnenos in 1161.
-Raynald's own daughter, Agnes, became the wife of Béla III of Hungary.
+However, he had become an important personality, with prominent family connections, as his stepdaughter, Maria of Antioch, married Emperor Manuel in 1161, and his own daughter, Agnes, became the wife of Béla III of Hungary.

-When Gümüshtekin, governor of Aleppo, one of the last independent Muslim rulers in Syria before Saladin, had conquered almost all neighboring states, he released Raynald, along with Joscelin of Courtenay and all other Christians prisoners in 1176.
+Nur ad-Din died unexpectedly in 1174.
+His underage son as-Salih Ismail al-Malik succeeded him, and Nur ad-Din's mamluk ('slave-soldier') Gümüshtekin assumed the regency for him in Aleppo.
+Being unable to resist attacks by Saladin, Gümüshtekin sought the support of Raynald's stepson Bohemond III of Antioch, and on his request released Raynald along with Joscelin of Courtenay and all other Christian prisoners in 1176.
 Raynald's ransom, fixed at 120,000 gold dinars, reflected his prestige.
-It was most probably paid by ManuelI Komnenos, according to Barber and Bernard Hamilton.
+It was most probably paid by Emperor Manuel, according to Barber and Hamilton.